nkaenzig/TensorFlow2-Examples/README.md

 ```

 ### Training
 Models defined in either the Sequential, Functional, or Subclassing style can be trained in two ways.
-You can use either a built-in training routine and loss function (see the first example, where we use model.fit and model.compile), or if you need the added complexity of a custom training loop (for example, if you’d like to write your own gradient clipping code) or loss function, you can do so easily as follows:
+You can use either a built-in training routine and loss function (see the first example, where we use model.compile and model.fit), or if you need the added complexity of a custom training loop (for example, if you’d like to write your own gradient clipping code) or loss function, you can do so easily as below.
+If you choose to use Model Subclassing and write the training loop yourself (using Grading Tape), you also need to define TensorBoard manually.
+It involves creating the summary files, using tf.summary.create_file_writer(), and specifying which variables you want to visualize.

 ```python
 loss_object = tf.keras.losses.SparseCategoricalCrossentropy()